LMERC services include:

 Digitised DET resources

-Some DET resources published for schools in the areas of languages, EAL and multicultural education have been digitised.
+Some DET resources for EAL teachers and learners have been updated.
 The publications listed below are available for download from FUSE:

 Each term we produce a newsletter to inform teachers about new resources, book reviews, upcoming events and useful online resources.

 To subscribe to the LMERC newsletter please send your email address with the word ‘subscribe’ in the subject line, to:

 Location and contact details